Pompano Beach, FL 33069

 Write A Recovery Letter To Show Your True Feelings

-When a doctor was in the hospital.
-He always wanted to understand people’s experiences.
-But couldn’t find any, at that moment, he came up with the idea for The Recovery Letters.
-Most people consider recovery to self-define, although it might involve living with symptoms of being symptom-free.
+When a doctor was in the hospital, he always wanted to understand people’s experiences, but couldn’t find any.
+At that moment, he came up with the idea for The Recovery Letters.
+Most people consider recovery to be self-defined, although it might involve living with symptoms of being symptom-free.
 Moreover, it is being stable on medication or being medication-free, and most importantly, having a meaningful life.

-Recovery letters should be brief enough to read in one sitting, as people’s attention might be limited while they are sick.
-You can discuss what worked for you.
-But avoid giving a direct consultant because everyone’s recovery process is different.
+It should be brief enough to read in one sitting, as people’s attention might be limited while they are sick.
+You can discuss what worked for you, but avoid giving direct consultation because everyone’s recovery process is different.

 • ‘Dear You’ should be the salutation.